Of Love and Other Demons: Analysis

 The novel repeats a common theme found in the works of García Márquez of forbidden love, and of the transgression of societal rules that forbid the love.
 Of Love has been described as part of an "amorous triptych", with the other two novels being Chronicle of a Death Foretold and Love in the Time of Cholera.
 The novel's plot is influenced by Portuguese playwright Gil Vicente's Comédia de Rubena; the epigraph of Chronicle of a Death Foretold is also from Comédia de Rubena.
 Additionally, the poetry of Garcilaso de la Vega is referenced by Delaura throughout the story.
 Aníbal González argues that Of Love is a response to Plato's Symposium, where Sierva María's life is a retelling of Socrates' version of love.

 Critics view the novel as a criticism of colonialism and of institutions such as the Catholic church.
+It contains a detailed description of the horrible living conditions in a slave estate.
+Raymond Leslie Williams connects Sierva María's name to her upbringing: rather than being connected to her father's noble heritage, she is connected to the African servants by way of being called "Sierva"(servant); Williams also states that Sierva María's status as slave despite being from a criollo family symbolizes the "larger, all-encompassing slavehood, servitude, and solitude in which many citizens of the Americas (in the fictional world of García Márquez) live".
 Gregory Utley argues that the church treats Sierva María as insane because of her links to African culture, and wishes to "cure" her of her African upbringing.
 Arnold M. Penuel argues that in Del Amor, the church causes the death of Sierva María, therefore, it is criticized by Márquez as no better than the bite of a rabid dog.

 The bishop, Don Toribio, is used to represent the Catholic Church.
-His obese body represents the influence of the church; he lives in an ancient and decayed palace and suffers from asthma attacks, representing the decay of the church.
+His obese body represents the influence of the church; he lives in an ancient and decayed palace and has asthma attacks, representing the decay of the church.
 Penuel argues that Toribio's extra weight represents a Church that has more power than it should; additionally, he argues that Toribio, like the Church, oppresses and destroys, rather than serves, and is spiritually corrupt.
 Ultimately, the Church, in its effort to exorcise Sierva María of demons, creates the "Other Demons" mentioned in the title.